pranavc28/blog/content/posts/my-first-post.md

 **Most open ended questions (1 option)** - Asked the LLM to give a binary answer based on one requirement.
 Such as, is this book a romance novel?

-**Medium open ended questions (2 options)** - Asked the LLM to give a binary answer based on 2 requirements.
+**Medium open ended questions (2 options)** - Asked the LLM to give a binary answer based on 2 options.
 Such as, is this book a teen romance & adult romance novel?

-**Least open ended questions (3 options)** - Asked the LLM to give a binary answer based on 2 requirements.
+**Least open ended questions (3 options)** - Asked the LLM to give a binary answer based on 3 options.
 Such as, is this book a teen romance, adult romance, & high school romance novel?

 **Wh question**- Questions that start with “Wh”, such as What edition is this book?